CLSherrod/clsherrod.github.io/_pages/home-manual.md

 ---
 2023

-[Home Manual Markdown](https://github.com/CLSherrod/home-manual-markdown) helps you to track everything about your home in Markdown and wiki-style backlinks.
+[Home Manual Markdown - GitHub](https://github.com/CLSherrod/home-manual-markdown) helps you to track everything about your home in Markdown and wiki-style backlinks.